jelmore1674/top-restaurant/README.md

 [_The Odin Project_.](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/restaurant-page)
 I will be creating a web application for a restaurant.

-In this project I will be using webpack.
+In this project I will be using CSS, JS, and webpack.
+All HTML will be created using JS.

 I will be adding updates and put my thoughts here to help expain what I have learned building this page.